athanikos/CryptoUsersService/README.md

 pip install -r requirements.txt

-sudo ufw allow 4999

-> python3
-> imnport keyring
-> from keyrings.alt.file import PlaintextKeyring
-> keyring.set_keyring(PlaintextKeyring())
-> keyring.set_password('CryptoUsersService', 'USERNAME', 'gunicorn user name ')
-> keyring.set_password('CryptoUsersService', 'someusername', 'somepassword')

 #notice the parethesis in app since it is a method
 gunicorn --bind 0.0.0.0:4999 "wsgi:app()"

+sudo ufw allow 4999

+need to su with the user specified in CryptoSuersService.service and set the USERNAME and password for the mongo db python3
+ import keyring
+ from keyrings.alt.file import PlaintextKeyring
+ keyring.set_keyring(PlaintextKeyring())
+ keyring.set_password('CryptoUsersService', 'USERNAME', 'someusername')
+ keyring.set_password('CryptoUsersService', 'someusername', 'somapass')

+in case errors not allowed when seting keyring create a /.local  folder and give access to user sudo mkdir /.local sudo chown -R "$USER":"$USER" /.local

 user running system service needs to be the one used for the commands above else permission denied